ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         {
             "uav_mean_time_power": 1,
             "wb_mean_time_power": 1,
+            "target_maximum_inspection_time": 1,
+            "target_maximum_suppression_time": 1,
             "ignition_probability": "the probability a given lightning strike will ignite" }

     ``uav_mean_time_power`` and ``wb_mean_time_power`` are only required when using the MinimiseMeanTimeUAVCoordinator and MinimiseMeanTimeWBCoordinator respectively.
 They control the power of the time that the program tries to minimize, e.g. a value of 1 will try to minimize the mean time whereas a value of 2 will try to minimize the mean(time^2).

+    ``target_maximum_inspection_time`` and ``target_maximum_suppression_time`` (in hours) are similarly only required when using the MinimiseMeanTimeUAVCoordinator or MinimiseMeanTimeWBCoordinator.
+They will try to avoid the coordinator reallocating aircraft such that the inspection/supression times exceed the target maximum provided.
+However if it is not possible for the coordinator to reallocate such that this is the case then the coordinator will select the allocation that minimises the mean time (to a given power as discussed above).

     ``ignition_probability`` is the probability of each strike igniting if not specified in the lightning input file.

 *  A dictionary containing the following information about UAVs